FirespriteLtd/website/site/content/news/yet-another-news-article-headline-which-is-long-and-runs-across-multiple-lines.md

 ---
 ####  Firesprite Games MD Graeme Ankers discusses the challenges and opportunities.

+Recently our MD, Graeme sat down with trade industry publication MCV to discuss the process of bringing The Persistence from a VR to a non-VR medium.

 ![MD Graeme Ankers](/images/uploads/mcv-vr-article.jpg "MD Graeme Ankers")

-Recently our MD, Graeme sat down with MCV to discuss the process of bringing The Persistence from a VR to a non-VR medium, outlining our initial thoughts (that it was going to be easy...spoiler: it wasn't!) and the process:
+Alongside diving deeper into the process of translating the game into non-VR, Graeme outlined the initial considerations in the early stages and the assumption that it was going to be easier than originally thought (spoiler: it wasn't):

 *"Going from VR to non-VR, the whole design language of the game is very different.
 Even how you treat a user interface, or taking account for where the player is sat in the experience is very different.
 So we’re changing that language completely moving to a flat screen version of the game, so there’s challenges around that, because you’re redesigning that system.”*